 Chamber of Art and Wonders

-The collection at Ambras is the only chamber of art from the Mannerist era to have been preserved at its original location, and is thus of inestimable value.
-The present-day display follows the intentions of Archduke Ferdinand insofar as it has been possible to do so.
-Ferdinand presented his collection in 18 ceiling-high cabinets Objects made of the same material—such as ivory, wood or coral—were united in the same case, irregardless of their origins or theme.
+Ferdinand presented his collection in 18 ceiling-high cabinets Objects made of the same material—such as crystal, silver and gold, ivory, wood or coral—were united in the same case, irregardless of their origins or theme.
 The cases themselves were painted on their insides, with the respective colours forming an aesthetically pleasing unity with the displayed materials: this gave rise to combinations including gold on blue, wood on red, stone on green, etc.

 Schlossstraße 20, 6020 Innsbruck